 Oncology and Hematology

-Chad A. LaGrange, M.D. is an Assistant Professor in the Division of Urologic Surgery at UNMC whose practice is focused on minimally invasive surgery.
+Chad A. LaGrange, M.D. is an Associate Professor and the Edward and Sally Malashock Chair of Urology at UNMC whose practice is focused on minimally invasive surgery.
 He performs both standard laparoscopic and robot-assisted laparoscopic prostatectomy.
 This technique is now being used at the Omaha Veterans Affairs Hospital as well, with veterans now having laparoscopic radical prostatectomy as a treatment option.

 Dr. LaGrange earned his B.A. and M.D. degrees from the University of Missouri-Kansas City.
 He completed his Urology Residency at the University of Kentucky.